Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The conduct of clinical trials must adhere to the Pharmaceutical Good Clinical Practices and the protocols approved by the ethics committee of each study site.
 Investigators must take necessary measures to protect the safety of trial subjects and ensure the authenticity, accuracy and completeness of study results.
 On completion of a clinical trial, each investigator must produce, sign and date a summary report for submission to the sponsor.

-Any serious adverse events must be promptly reported to the CFDA, the sponsor and the ethics committee.
+Any serious adverse events must be promptly reported to the CNDA, the sponsor and the ethics committee.
 The sponsor and the investigator must promptly study serious adverse events and adopt necessary measures to protect the safety of trial subjects.
 The sponsor must also relay this report to any other investigators involved in the same study.
-In the case of any voluntary suspension of a clinical trial, the sponsor must notify the investigator, the ethics committee and the CFDA with reasons.
+In the case of any voluntary suspension of a clinical trial, the sponsor must notify the investigator, the ethics committee and the CNDA with reasons.

 Reporting, disclosure and consent